closegps_fixed

 High Surf Advisory

-14 feet.
-For the High Rip Current Risk, life-threatening rip
+For the High Rip Current Risk, life-threatening rip currents.

-Fortuna in Luquillo; Pueblo and Tamarindo in Aguadilla; Bario
+Pueblo and Tamarindo in Aguadilla; Barrio Obrero, Pueblo and

-Obrero, Pueblo and Jareaito in Arecibo; Las Boca in Barceloneta;
+Jarealito in Arecibo; Las Boca in Barceloneta; Machuca in

-Machuca in Manati; Puerto Nuevo in Vega Baja; Ocean Park in San
+Manati; Puerto Nuevo in Vega Baja; Ocean Park in San Juan.

 * IMPACTS...For the High Surf Advisory, high waves that can wash